 Aluminum and Aluminum Alloy Powders

 This is the one you've probably seen.
-Because of that, aluminum wants to oxidize badly.
+Aluminum wants to oxidize badly.
 But bulk aluminum forms a protective oxide layer that stops the reaction.
 Powder it finely enough — or alloy it with gallium, indium, or tin to disrupt that oxide layer — and it'll react with water at room temperature.

 The reaction: 2Al + 6H₂O → 2Al(OH)₃ + 3H₂

 One kilogram of aluminum yields about 111 grams of hydrogen.
-That's roughly 1.2 kWh of chemical energy.
+But that's roughly 1.
+2 kWh of chemical energy.
+Not bad.
+The aluminum hydroxide byproduct is non-toxic and can be recycled back to aluminum — but that takes the Hall-Héroult process at 960°C with carbon anodes.
 Industrial scale.
-The aluminum hydroxide byproduct is non-toxic and can be recycled back to aluminum — but that takes the Hall-Héroult process at 960°C with carbon anodes.
-Because of that, not bad.
 Massive electricity.

 Gallium-aluminum alloys are the most famous version.
-In practice, indium is even pricier.
-On the flip side, gallium penetrates the grain boundaries, prevents passivation.
-Also, you need 15–30% by weight.
-The reaction is vigorous, controllable, and works with tap water.
+Plus, gallium penetrates the grain boundaries, prevents passivation.
+So the reaction is vigorous, controllable, and works with tap water.
 But gallium costs $300–500 per kg.
+Indium is even pricier.
+You need 15–30% by weight.
 The economics only work for niche applications where energy density matters more than cost — military, underwater vehicles, maybe backup power.

 There's also research on aluminum nanoparticles, aluminum-hydride composites, and mechanochemically activated powders.
 Some claim to work without expensive alloying elements.
 Most haven't left the lab.